About our natural, unheated, and pure local Japanese honey

 -

-1. First and foremost, creating an environment where bees can thrive is fundamental.
+1. First and foremost, the environment where the bees can thrive is essential.

 2. Managing bee health is also crucial.